 Kubrick himself would have commended her for her take on his iconic stare.
 “You think I can’t run?”

 “Why the hell would you run when there’s a running car right in front of you?”
 Ange asked, bewildered.
 He knocked his balled nub against her crown, which was met with no movement on her part.
-She was on complete auto rage pilot.
+She was running on rage auto pilot.
 “Hello, are we home upstairs?
 You’re supposed to be the smart one!
 Stop being so angry!”

 Valentin snickered, unmoved.